 In the 30-minute format, the Front & Center block is moved to the 11-minute mark, not too far forward into the program.
 Space for two-more 30-second spots is allocated at 24:00 and 24:30, followed by a Page 3 segment that may update a previous edition of the program, answer listener questions, or feature a short essay.

-At the end of the two-minute Front & Center block and again at the end of the program, the listener will be invited to hear the excerpted interview in its entirety, in a separate 10- or 15-minute Front & Center program that exclusively features the sponsor, also posted to SoundCloud.
-The portal to this exclusive program will include a sign-in form that acquires customer information, including contact data, to be delivered to the sponsor.
+At the end of the two-minute Front & Center block and again at the end of the program, the listener will be invited to hear the excerpted interview in its entirety, in a separate 10- or 15-minuteprogram as part of the series The Solution Statement with Scott Fulton.
+This exclusive program will feature the sponsor, and will also be posted to Fireside.fm.
+The portal to this program will include a sign-in form that acquires customer information, including contact data, to be delivered to the sponsor.

 What Now? aims for a target audience commensurate with the readers and listeners Scott has addressed over the past three decades: